evolvedbinary/hsg-project-wiki/Publishing-New-Volumes-to-Website.md

         for file in *.pdf; do FOLDER=`basename -s .pdf $file`; mkdir $FOLDER; cd $FOLDER; mkdir tiff; mkdir medium; mkdir pdf; cd ..; mv $file "$FOLDER/pdf/"; done

-    This will create a parent folder with 3 subfolders named “pdf” “tiff” and “medium”.
+    This will create a parent folder with 3 subfolders named “pdf”, “tiff”, and “medium”.
 Then paste this entire line in:

-        for folder in $(find * -maxdepth 0 -type d ); do gs -dBATCH -dNOPAUSE -q -sDEVICE=tiffg4 -r600 "-sOutputFile=$folder/tiff/%04d.tif" "$folder/pdf/$folder.pdf"; done
+        for folder in $(find * -maxdepth 0 -type d ); do gs -dBATCH -dNOPAUSE -q -sDEVICE=tiffg4 -dUseCropBox -r600 "-sOutputFile=$folder/tiff/%04d.tif" "$folder/pdf/$folder.pdf"; done

     This splits the pdf into tiffs, placing the tiffs in the “tiff” folder.